Ojibwe religion: Animikeek

 One of the most prominent group of manitouk are the animikeek (singular animiki), the thunderbirds or thunderers.
-Among northern Ojibwe, as well as among Cree people, they are also sometimes called pinesiwak.
-Thunderbird beliefs are not unique to the Ojibwe and are found among many Native American groups, being particularly prominent among Sioux communities.
-They are traditionally perceived as resembling eagles, although they also take on human form, sometimes with wings, and exhibit human-like social organisation.
+Among northern Ojibwe, as well as among Cree people, they are also sometimes called pinesiwak ('birds').
+Thunderbird beliefs are not unique to the Ojibwe and are found among many Native American groups.
+They resemble eagles, although can also take on human form, sometimes with wings, and exhibit human-like social organisation.
+The animikeek live in family groups, with young thunderers sometimes behaving in an unruly and destructive way with their lightning.

 Ojibwe tradition holds that the arrival of the animikeek is signalled by thunderstorms, a phenomenon common across the northern Great Lakes from late spring through to winter.
-A common belief among Ojibwe is that they as a people experience thunderstorms more frequently than any other group.

 Thunder is seen as a form of communication from the animikeek, one that is sometimes intelligible to humans.
 Some Ojibwe relate that they can differentiate the various individual thunderers by the sounds that they make.
-According to Ojibwe tradition, the animikeek fly across the sky to hunt their enemy, the underground for underwater manitouk, whom they then devour.
 Thunderbirds are generally regarded as coming from the west, although among northern Ojibwe groups they are instead said to come from the south.
 The animikeek are deemed to live in nests atop mountains, including the La Cloche Mountains and Mount McKay near Thunder Bay, with various Ojibwe claiming to have seen these nests, made from large stones arranged as shallow bowls.
-The animikeek live in family groups, with young thunderers sometimes behaving in an unruly and destructive way with their lightning.

-The animikeek hurl lightning bolts down to kill serpents, but are also thought to cast small spherical thunderstones to the ground, which then offer people protection from the power of storms.
-If a tree has been struck by lightning, Ojibwe may search the base of it for such stones.
-Ojibwe often show respect to the animikeek by calling them grandfathers; they will often give offerings to them when hunting fowl.
-Christian Ojibwe often equate the animikeek with the Holy Spirit, using their image in place of that of the dove, which in Christian iconography traditionally denotes this form of God.
+According to Ojibwe tradition, the animikeek fly across the sky to hunt the underground or underwater serpent manitouk, whom they then devour.
+The animikeek hurl lightning bolts down to kill these serpents.
+They are also thought to cast small spherical thunderstones to the ground, which then offer people protection from storms; if a tree has been struck by lightning, Ojibwe may search the base of it for such stones.
+Ojibwe often show respect to the animikeek by calling them grandfathers; they will often give offerings to them when hunting fowl, and invoke their protective properties by artistically depicting them on many objects.
+Christian Ojibwe often equate the animikeek with the Holy Spirit, using these thunderbirds' image in place of that of the dove, which in Christian iconography traditionally denotes this form of God.